kimsk/chia-piggybank/POST-5.md

 We can see that, `my_puzzlehash` which is a part of the solution to the puzzle can be anything.
 Any bad actors can create a spend bundle with their wallet's puzzle hash and steal our mojos by providing their own puzzle hash.

-We add the code to allow puzzle hash to be set manually (instead of using piggybank coin puzzle hash).
+To help us working on this issue, we add the code to allow puzzle hash to be set manually (instead of using piggybank coin puzzle hash).

 ```python
 def deposit_to_puzzle_hash(pc: Coin, cc: Coin, puzzle_hash):